Ala Paredes

-Angela Nadine Mabanta Paredes (born April 17, 1983), professionally known as Ala Paredes, is an Australia-based Filipino environmental activist, commercial model and writer, who at various times in her career was also a TV host, VJ, advice columnist, and vocalist for Filipino alternative band Hiraya.
+Angela Nadine Mabanta Paredes (born April 17, 1983), professionally known as Ala Paredes, is an American-born, Australia-based Filipino environmental activist, artist and writer, who at various times in her career was also a TV host, VJ, commercial model, and vocalist for Filipino alternative band Hiraya.
 Since moving to Australia, she has become one of the correspondents covering Australia for the Philippines' ABS-CBN News & Current Affairs.

-Education and early career
+Early life and education

+Paredes was born in California and raised in Manila.
+She is the daughter of singer Jim Paredes of the APO Hiking Society.
+As a toddler, she displayed her talents in drawing.

 Paredes graduated from high school in 2000 at the School of the Holy Spirit (SHSQC), a private, all-girls Roman Catholic school in Quezon City.
+Before going to college, she took a pre-college course at the University of Oxford.
 She then moved on to the Ateneo de Manila University, where she received her Bachelor of Arts in Communication in 2004.